FubarDevelopment/restsharp.portable/README.md

 # Changes #

+## 3.0.0 alpha 11 ##

+* Refactoring to reduce source code duplication by adding a RestClientBase class
+* Allow customization of HttpWebRequest creation to allow the usage of client certificates

+## 3.0.0 alpha 10 ##

+* Fixed HttpWebRequest usage for Windows Store apps

 ## 3.0.0 alpha 9 ##

 * Added PCL for OAuth/OAuth2 with profile 259 (better for platforms that don't target .NET 4.0 or SL5)